 Several of the pendants which form the pelmet, had been replaced.
 Some of the low releif fleur de lys were missing, and their replacements painted free hand.

 David dismantled the pelmet piece by piece, along with the INRI plaque, and further restoration was carried out at our studio.
+I modelled replica fleur de lys for those which were missing, and re-painted the pelmets more crisply, finishing them off with a layer of 22 carat gold leaf.

 The two religious brothers in charge of the project chose a mid blue for the underside of the canopy, and requested the addition of a "star ceiling" effect.